We’re excited to announce the publication of a journal article documenting Ari’s singing voice change with testosterone:

 Singing range got lower

-This keyboard shows my singing range pre-T, the purple and red sections, C3 to C6 and after 2 ½ years with T, the purpose and blue sections, G2 to G5.
+This keyboard shows my singing range pre-T, the purple and red sections, C3 to C6 and after 2 ½ years with T, the purple and blue sections, G2 to G5.
 My voice shifted down five ½ steps at the top and at the bottom.
 While the changes at the top and bottom are important, the purple section is the notes that I could sing both before and after T.

 Some people who take T stop being able to sing in the high part of their range altogether, and gradually get those notes back.
 This didn’t happen for me, though, for me it was just a gradual shift down at the top and bottom of my range.